dojo/framework/docs/en/routing/basic-usage.md

 ];
 ```

-With the routing configuration above the following example will generate 4 separate bundles for each of the widgets return in the `Outlet`'s renderer, `Home`, `About`, `Profile` and `Settings`.
+With the routing configuration above the following example will generate 4 separate bundles for each of the widgets returned in the `Outlet`'s renderer, `Home`, `About`, `Profile` and `Settings`.

 >src/App.tsx
 ```tsx